 Laurel is an Assistant Professor at Ryerson University, Faculty of Communication and Design, RTA School of Media, Sport Media.
-She is a senior strategic and innovative professional with close to twenty years of experience serving the sports, health & fitness, and consumer goods industries.
+She is a senior strategic and innovative professional with close to 20 years of experience serving the sports, health & fitness, and consumer goods industries.
 Laurel’s experience included roles at Fitneff Inc., the National Hockey League, Molson Coors Canada and the National Football League.

 Laurel serves on George Brown College’s, Fitneff Inc.’s, The Canadian Women’s Hockey League (CWHL) and the Toronto Pan Am Sports Centre Board of Directors.
 Laurel is a graduate of Western University, has a Post-Graduate Diploma in Sport and Event Marketing from George Brown College, a Master of Business Administration from Queen’s Smith School of Business and holds a Certification of Achievement in the Chinese Global Business Economy from Chinese European International Business School (CEIBS), Shanghai, China.